CaseyErbes/sample-go-api/README.md

 ./init-db.sh
 ```

-This can be run anytime you feel like resetting this project's databases.
+This can be run any time you feel like resetting this project's databases.

 Next, this project uses some go dependencies.
 The makefile has a list of all of the dependencies needed.
 To install them, run:
 ```shell